tj/luna/Readme.md

   Personally I'm not a fan of "wordy" operators, aka `or and` for `|| &&`, etc, though again they can look ok within reason, but I find the "machine-like" look of operators provide a nice visual separation.
 When they are chained in large expressions they get a little lost amongst identifiers.
 The one exception in Luna is `not`, which is a low-precedence negation.
 For example the following:

      User allowed =: realm
-       not banned || blockedFrom(realm)
+       not banned || blocked_from(realm)

 Evaluates as:

      User allowed =: realm
-       !(banned || blockedFrom(realm))
+       !(banned || blocked_from(realm))

 ### Slot Access

  In the example above, you will notice that the use of whitespace is used to convey member (slot) access, where typically the `.` character is used.
 I find this pleasing to the eye, while maintaining explicit function calls.
-Typically languages such as Ruby, or CoffeeScript allow optional parenthesis for calls, creating ambiguity with property access:
+Typically languages such as Ruby allow optional parenthesis for calls, creating ambiguity with property access:

 ```ruby
 person.pets.push 'tobi'